RussellKnight/BankBot/README.md

 BankBot is housed in a Macro enabled Microsoft Excel file, with extensive VBA (Visual Basic for Applications) coding for automation elements.

-This submission is put forward as part of the Q42021 Hackathon.
+This submission is put forward as part of the OfferZen Q42021 Hackathon.
 It should be noted that only the **Transfer** functionality is under assessment from a Hackathon point of view - the underlying base of BankBot, using the existing Investec banking API's, was built **prior** to the Hackathon and only acts as a foundation for the Transfer functionality to be leveraged.

 # Pre-requsites